Matthew 6:1: Commentary from the Church Fathers

 Glossa Ordinaria: Christ having now fulfilled the Law in respect of commandments, begins to fulfil it in respect of promises, that we may do God’s commandments for heavenly wages, not for the earthly which the Law held out.
 All earthly things are reduced to two main heads, viz. human glory, and abundance of earthly goods, both of which seem to be promised in the Law.
-Concerning the first is that spoken in Deuteronomy, The Lord shall make thee higher than all the nations who dwell on the face of the earth. (c.
-28:1.)
+Concerning the first is that spoken in Deuteronomy, The Lord shall make thee higher than all the nations who dwell on the face of the earth (Deuteronomy 28:1).
 And in the same place it is added of earthly wealth, The Lord shall make thee abound in all good things.
 Therefore the Lord now forbids these two things, glory and wealth, to the attention of believers.

 Chrysostom: Yet be it known that the desire of fame is near a kin to virtue.

 Pseudo-Chrysostom: For when anything truly glorious is done, there ostentation has its readiest occasion; so the Lord first shuts out all intention of seeking glory; as He knows that this is of all fleshly vices the most dangerous to man.
 The servants of the Devil are tormented by all kinds of vices; but it is the desire of empty glory that torments the servants of the Lord more than the servants of the Devil.

 Augustine: How great strength the love of human glory has, none feels, but he who has proclaimed war against it.
 For though it is easy for any not to wish for praise when it is denied him, it is difficult not to be pleased with it when it is offered.

 Chrysostom: Observe how He has begun as it were describing some beast hard to be discerned, and ready to steal upon him who is not greatly on his guard against it; it enters in secretly, and carries off insensibly all those things that are within.

 Gregory the Great: If then we seek the fame of giving, we make even our public deeds to be hidden in His sight; for if herein we seek our own glory, then they are already cast out of His sight, even though there be many by whom they are yet unknown.
 It belongs only to the thoroughly perfect, to suffer their deeds to be seen, and to receive the praise of doing them in such sort that they are lifted up with no secret exultation; whereas they that are weak, because they cannot attain to this perfect contempt of their own fame, must needs hide those good deeds that they do.